Excellent build quality and design are let down by average performance and a weak battery.

 |Geekbench 4 single-core||3353||4080|

-Geekbench is designed to give you an at-a-glance idea of how well a device’s processor performs when subjected to stress tests.
-The higher the number, the better.
+Geekbench is designed to give you an at-a-glance idea of how well a device’s processor’s perform when subjected to stress tests, the higher the number, the better.
 Geekbench 4 sets 4000 as the baseline score for the single-core stress test, and 8000 for the multi-core test.

 Acer Switch 7 – Battery

-Powermark scores for the Acer Switch 7 aren’t great.
+Powermark scores for the Acer Switch 7 are not good.
 With the screen’s brightness set to 150 nits, I used Powermark to simulate 10 minutes of browsing and five minutes of video streaming until the battery hit critical levels.
-I achieved 3hrs 33mins, which isn’t very good.
-I tested it again with the keyboard dock detached to see whether it made a significant difference; it lasted an extra 10 minutes.
+I got three hours and 33 minutes, which is really not very good.

-The Surface Pro 6, tested under the same conditions, lasted 7hrs 55mins.
+The Surface Pro 6, tested under the same conditions, gave me seven hours and 55 minutes.

-So far, I’ve been managing around 4-5 hours before power out when using the device just for writing with Spotify on in the background – again, with the brightness dipped to 150 nits (roughly equivalent to 30% brightness).
-That’s about standard for what I’d expect from a tablet such as this.
+I’d get around 4-5 hours of power out when using this just for writing with Spotify on in the background, again, with the brightness dipped to 150 nits (roughly equivalent to 30% brightness), and about 4 hours of iPlayer binging time.

-While the Switch 7’s battery drains faster than the current value of Bitcoin falls, I’m happy to say that it charges back up pretty quickly.
+While the Switch 7’s battery drains like a leaky bucket, I’m happy to say that it charges back up pretty quickly.
 From an empty tank, expect to get 40% of juice after half an hour and 70% after 60 minutes.
 You’ll typically be able to fill the Switch 7 from empty after an hour and a half.

 While you should never leave home without your mains adapter, you’ll especially want to keep an eye on the meter when using a Switch 7 on the go.